Faculty

 B.A., St. Olaf College; M.M., Michigan State University; Ph.D., Florida State University

 Jennings received the Ph.
-D. in Music Education/Choral Music from the Florida State University, studying with Andre Thomas and Rodney Eichenberger, his master’s degree in choral conducting from Michigan State University, and his bachelor’s degree from St. Olaf College.
-Jennings also enjoys composing – his piece “O Crux” is published by Hinshaw Music.
+D. in Music Education/Choral Music from the Florida State University, studying with André Thomas and Rodney Eichenberger, his master’s degree in choral conducting from Michigan State University, and his bachelor’s degree from St. Olaf College.
+Jennings also enjoys composing – his piece “O Crux” is published by Hinshaw Music, with many other compositions and editions having been performed.

 jillp@truman.edu